-Use this calculator to easily assess if the normality assumption can be applied to your data by using a battery of mis-specification tests.
+Use this normality test calculator to easily assess if the normality assumption can be applied to your data by using a battery of mis-specification tests.
 Currently supports: Shapiro-Wilk test / Shapiro-Francia test (n < 50 / n > 50), Anderson-Darling test, Jarque & Bera test, Cramer-von Mises test, d'Agostino-Pearson test.
+Plots a histogram of the data with a normal distribution overlay.

 What is a normality test?

-Normality tests should be run on the full data without removing any outliers, unless the reason for the outlier is known and its removal from the analysis as a whole can be readily justified (e.g. erroneously recorded data, data from source later proven to be unreliable, etc.).
+Normality tests such as those implemented in our normality test calculator should be run on the full data without removing any outliers, unless the reason for the outlier is known and its removal from the analysis as a whole can be readily justified (e.g. erroneously recorded data, data from source later proven to be unreliable, etc.).

 Interpreting the outcome of tests for normality

-The outcomes generated by our calculator consist of the p-value from each test and the test statistic (e.g. W, JB, K2).
-A low p-value is a stronger signal for a discrepancy and conventionally values under 0.05 are considered strong evidence for departure from normality (or IID, for some tests).
+The outcomes generated by our normality calculator consist of the p-value from each test and the test statistic (e.g. W, JB, K2).
+A lower p-value is a stronger signal for a discrepancy.
+Conventionally values under 0.05 are considered strong evidence for departure from normality (or IID, for some tests).
 Since the null is that the data is normal, the alternative is that it is not normal, but note that these tests do not point to a particular alternative distribution.

 However, the opposite is not necessarily true: a high p-value, say 0.3, might be due to the low sensitivity of the test relative to the number of data points you have entered and the type of distribution.
-With high sample sizes a low p-value can be treated as evidence for lack of discrepancy.
+That said, with a sufficiently large sample size a high p-value can be treated as evidence for lack of discrepancy.
 See "Supported Tests" below for a brief discussion on the relative sensitivity of some of the tests.

 With smaller sample sizes and/or distributions close to the normal it is expected to see some tests detect a departure from normality (very low p-values) while others show much higher p-values.
 This is most likely due to different sensitivity of the various tests towards different types and sizes of departures.
 If even a single mis-specification test results in a low p-value the normality assumption should be reconsidered, usually through re-specification.
 Switching to non-parametric tests is generally not recommended as it leads to loss of specificity and thus to more vague statistical inferences.